geraintluff/jsfx/README.md

 * Bad Connection - flips between two volumes to simulate poor connection or dropouts
 * Sandwich Amp - distortion module with a before/after filter pair, width control and secondary input
 * Spectrum Matcher - analyse the difference between an input and a model, and optionally correct with EQ
+* Smooth Limiter - a limiter that aims to have the correction curve as smooth as possible

 Presets (RPL) for these effects can be downloaded from GitHub.